Support-Hours: 9 am to 5.30pm GMT

 3. Resistance bands

-Resistance bands are a simple and versatile tool, since they use constant tension to stimulate muscle growth – without putting strain on your joints.
+Resistance bands are simple and versatile Pilates props.
+This is because they use constant tension to stimulate muscle growth – without putting strain on your joints.
 They can improve mobility, flexibility, and strength, and have been proven to be a “feasible alternative” to lifting weights when it comes to activating your muscles, according to research published in the Journal of Human Kinetics.
 The study compared muscle activation during upper-body strength exercises with resistance bands vs. weights, and found the results to be very similar.
 They believe that the instability created by the bands is what causes muscle fibers to work harder, in some cases, than with free weights.

 What resistance band should I buy?